webuum/webuum-docs/docs/docs/props.md

 ## Defining Props

 Props are declared in the `static props` map of your component.
+Each key is prefixed with a `$` for unambiguous reference in your component, you can also use a custom prefix if you like.
-The key is the property name (prefixed with `$`), and the value is its default value.
+The key is the property name, and the value is its default value.

 ```js
 static props = {